-- Pour milk in a sauce pan.
+- Pour milk into a saucepan.
 Add cocoa powder, turmeric and coconut oil.
 Mix everything with a whisk until combined and bring to a boil.

-- Turn off the heat, add a pinch of black peper and cayenne pepper and give it a stir.
+- Turn off the heat, add a pinch of black pepper and cayenne pepper and give it a stir.